isw-kudos/kudos-docs/docs/boards/ww-commands.md

 ---

 ### View the Current Board, Lists and Cards
-To help you be more efficient, Kudos Boards remembers the card, list and board you last interacted with in each space.
+To help you be more efficient, Huddo Boards remembers the card, list and board you last interacted with in each space.
 Use `current` with the `/boards`, `/lists` or `/cards` commands to view the current selection.

 Examples:
 ```